OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Methodology

-\paragraph{\normalfont\textbf{Isovist analysis}} With both image and building datasets prepared, the next step involves performing isovist analysis to compute theoretical AOV from each camera location to the target structures, building on previous studies~\citep{lindenthal2021machine, ogawa2023deep, fan2025coverage}.
+\paragraph{Isovist analysis.} With both image and building datasets prepared, isovist analysis is applied to compute theoretical AOV from each camera location to the target structures, building on previous studies~\citep{lindenthal2021machine, ogawa2023deep, fan2025coverage}.
 This analysis identifies each building’s perimeter segments that fall within the camera’s potential field of view and evaluates the observation efficiency of buildings from specific vantage points.
-First, a search radius of 50 meters is established to identify surrounding buildings from the SVI capture points.
+First, a search radius (e.g., 50 meter) is established to identify surrounding buildings from the SVI capture points.
 Second, sampling points are generated along the polygonal geometries of buildings within the distance threshold, and lines of sight are constructed towards all sampled points of the target buildings.
 Third, lines of sight intersecting with surrounding building footprints are filtered out, leaving only the largest angular span between the unobstructed lines, which represents the AOV to a building from a given image shooting point.
 Additionally, the left and right boundaries of the AOV are recorded as azimuth angles relative to the true north, providing detailed spatial orientation for subsequent tasks.
 This process identifies which buildings are potentially visible from each image capture point, thereby aligning the building information with the corresponding imagery metadata.